Cutlery and Handtool Manufacturers

 Recent Developments

-- The producer price index for cutlery and handtool manufacturers, which measures prices before reaching consumers, rose 2.7% in September compared to a year ago after rising 4.2% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry was relatively flat in September year over year, while average wages at fabricated metal manufacturers rose 5% YoY in October to a new high of $26.55 per hour, BLS data show.
-After-tax profits for fabricated metal products companies declined 26.7% in the second quarter YoY and sank 33.2% versus Q1 amid falling sales, according to the latest data from the Census Bureau.
+• The producer price index for cutlery and handtool manufacturers, which measures prices before reaching consumers, rose 3% in November compared to a year ago – a new high – after rising 4.5% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry was relatively flat year over year in October, while average wages at fabricated metal manufacturers continued to climb, rising by 4.6% YoY in November to a new high of $26.61 per hour, BLS data show.
+After-tax profits for fabricated metal products companies sank 15.9% YoY in the third quarter and declined 4.7% versus Q2 amid falling sales, according to the latest data from the Census Bureau.

 Get A Demo